9 Surprising Borax Uses in the Garden

 Test your soil before applying the borax solution

-If your plant displays signs such as stunted growth, dying growing tips or low productivity, then you should get your soil tested.
+If your plant displays signs of stunted growth, dying growing tips, or low productivity, you should get your soil tested.
 These are the very signs that the soil is deficient in boron.

-Therefore, the borax application will boost their production and maintain required levels of boron.
+Therefore, the borax application will boost their production and maintain the required levels of boron.

 A Word of Warning

-Although advantages of Borax far outweigh its disadvantages, I would still recommend that you use it wisely and with care.
+Although advantages of Borax far outweigh its disadvantages, I would still recommend that you use it wisely and carefully.

-It kills weeds, fungus and eliminates unwanted bugs, thus making it an excellent gardening tool.
-However, always try to wear gloves and other safety gears while using Borax and keep it out of reach of children.
+It kills weeds, fungus, termites and eliminates unwanted bugs, thus making it an excellent gardening tool.
+However, always try to wear gloves and other safety gear while using Borax and keep it out of reach of children.

 P.S: If you want tips on successful gardening, be sure to check out 27 Tips for Beginner Vegetable Gardeners